aws-samples/lex-automated-chatbot-designer-genesys-transcripts/README.md

  * **Parameter GenesysBusname**: This is the bus name created when Genesys integratoin is configured.
 As mentioned in the prerequisites section enter the name of the bus here.
 The pattern of the bus name should look like `aws.partner/genesys.com/*`
  * **Parameter ClientId**: This is mentioned in the prerequisite section , copy the parameter  value from Genesys Cloud CX.
  * **Parameter ClientSecret**: This is mentioned in the prerequisite section , copy the parameter  value from Genesys Cloud CX.
  * **Parameter FileNamePrefix**: This is the file name prefix for the target transcript file in the raw bucket.
-There is a ddefault value associated with it, but can be changed.
+There is a default value associated with it, but can be changed.

  * **Parameter GenCloudEnv**: This is the cloud environment for the specific Genesys organization.
 Genesys is available in more than 15 regions world wide today, so this value is mandatory and should point to the environment where your organizatoin is created in Genesys eg: usw2.pure.cloud
  *